Skip to main content

 Lost and Found

-International Travelers and Federal Agencies
+International Passengers and Federal Agencies

 The main interaction for international travelers is with Customs and Border Protection (CBP) staff during passport control.

-• U.S. Customs (CBP): Tel +1 404 765 2300 | Website: cbp.gov
+• U.S. Customs (CBP): Tel +1 404 765 2300 | cbp.gov

-• Citizenship and Immigration (USCIS): Tel +1 800 375 5283 | Website: uscis.gov
+• Citizenship and Immigration (USCIS): Tel +1 800 375 5283 | uscis.gov

 General Customer Service Contact